 Not even the best attorneys can guarantee success.
-Ultimately, the outcome of your case is up to an immigration judge, the Department of Homeland Defense and/or USCIS.
-Any attorney claiming he or she has a 100% success rate and guaranteeing you a particular outcome may need to be more closely evaluated.
+Ultimately, the outcome of your case is up to an immigration judge, the Department of Homeland Security and/or USCIS.
+Any attorney claiming a 100% success rate and guaranteeing you a particular outcome might need to be more closely evaluated.

 While most good immigration attorneys will likely be pretty busy, you should be able to talk to them and their office staff to get a sense of their commitment to clients as well as their overall demeanor and impression of honesty.

 In the age of coronavirus, your initial conversations might have to be by phone, rather than in person.
 Still, lawyers are often considered essential service providers, so their doors aren't likely to be entirely closed, and they're doing everything possible, with the help of online tools, to make meaningful interactions possible with clients and the U.S. government.

 Talking to several attorneys will give you some basis for comparison before choosing the one who will be representing you.
 It will give you a chance to get a sense of their personality and work philosophy to determine who will be a good fit for you.
 In some cases, getting a second opinion might actually reveal that the first attorney did not fully understand your case or the law, or was trying to take your money to do something impossible or unethical; or might confirm that you're on the right track.